psrearick/pm-reports/Docs/Setup Guide.md

 ### 3.2 Entry & Edit (Staging)

 1. Add a new sheet named Entry & Edit (Staging).
-2. Copy the headers A1:N1 from `Transactions (Master)` and paste into row 1 (cells A1–N1) of `Entry & Edit (Staging)`.
+2. Copy the headers A1:N1 from `Transactions (Master)` and paste into row 1 (cells A1–N1).
 3. In cell O1, type `Delete Permanently`.
-This column is managed by the script.
+The script fills this column with checkboxes when data is loaded.
-4. Set up the control panel in column `N/O` as follows:
+4. Leave the remainder of the sheet empty; the script will only clear and write within columns A–O, leaving anything to the right (notes, helper formulas, etc.) untouched.

-    - N2 `Start Date`
+### 3.3 Entry Controls

-    - N3 `End Date`
+1. Add a sheet named Entry Controls.
-    - N4 `Property`
+2. Enter the following labels in column A, leaving column B blank for user input:
-    - N5 `Report Label`
+    - A2 `Start Date`
-    - N6 `Show Deleted`
+    - A3 `End Date`
-    - N7 `Admin Fee Override`
+    - A4 `Property`
-    - O2 Leave blank (user enters start date)
+    - A5 `Report Label`
-    - O3 Leave blank (user enters end date)
+    - A6 `Show Deleted`
-    - O4 Leave blank; add Data Validation > Dropdown from range when properties are configured (`Properties!A2:A`).
+    - A7 `Admin Fee Override`
-    - O5 Leave blank (user enters report label, e.g., `Sep 2025 Statements`).
+3. Format cells B6 and B7 as checkboxes.
+When Admin Fee Override is left blank, the system uses each property's default.
+Checked forces admin fees on; unchecked forces them off.
-    - O6 Insert a checkbox.
+4. (Optional) Apply a dropdown on B4 that references `Properties!A2:A` for faster property selection.
-    - O7 Insert a checkbox.
-When checked, admin fees are forced ON; unchecked forces OFF; leaving blank defers to property defaults.
+5. The script reads control values from column B. Leave the Property cell blank to load/edit/export all properties; enter a property name to work with that property only.

-### 3.3 Properties
+### 3.4 Properties

 1. Add a sheet named Properties.
 2. Enter the headers in row 1: